"...stories birling through my mind..."

 ‘Och!’ she said.
 ‘Snot fair.’

-That weekend, I felt right and sorry about the starving children in Africa, so when no one was watching, I made myself a ham sandwich with a plain loaf, no butter and the crumbs cut off the ham.
+That weekend, I felt right and sorry for the starving children in Africa, so when no one was watching, I made myself a ham sandwich with a plain loaf, no butter and the crumbs cut off the ham.
 It was better than the soggy jam.
 So, I said to my mammy.

 ‘Mammy, I want a piece ‘n ham.’